DataDog/dd-sdk-reactnative/docs/codepush.md

     '<CLIENT_TOKEN>',
     '<ENVIRONMENT_NAME>',
     '<RUM_APPLICATION_ID>',
-    true, // track User interactions (e.g.: Tap on buttons.
-You can use 'accessibilityLabel' element property to give tap action the name, otherwise element type will be reported) true, // track XHR Resources
+    true, // track user interactions (such as a tap on buttons).
+You can use the 'accessibilityLabel' element property to give the tap action a name, otherwise the element type is reported true, // track XHR resources
-    true // track Errors
+    true // track errors
 );

 await DatadogCodepush.initialize(config);